vana-com/personal-server/docs/260202-vana-storage-design.md

     "ownerAddress": "0xAbC...",
     "totalBytes": 52428800,
     "blobCount": 127,
-    "updatedAt": "2026-01-21T10:00:00Z"
+    "lastUpload": "2026-01-21T10:00:00Z",
+    "bandwidthBytes": 104857600
   }
   ```

-**Implementation note:** Usage stats are maintained by the Worker using a Cloudflare Durable Object or KV counter that increments/decrements on PUT/DELETE.
+**Implementation note:** Usage stats are maintained by the Worker using a Cloudflare KV counter that increments/decrements on PUT/DELETE. `lastUpload` is the timestamp of the most recent upload (or `null` if no uploads). `bandwidthBytes` tracks total download bandwidth.
 Not real-time R2 enumeration (too expensive).

 #### `GET /health`